saurav-baral/Prepare-for-rerconverge/readme.md

 If conda is already present:

-conda env create -f environment.yml
+# conda env create -f environment.yml

+This creates an environment called bioenv.
+You can actviate this environment and run the python script there.

-conda activate bioenv
+# conda activate bioenv

-python Prepare_for_rerconverge.py
+# python Prepare_for_rerconverge.py